black-shadows/System-Design/README.md

 As you read the posts, you'll start noticing common technologies and patterns appear.
 As you do, make sure you do some research on each frequently seen technology.
 Try to write down **what problem it solves**, what its alternatives are, and what some common pros and cons may be.

-One good way to research the alternatives to a technology is to type its name in Google followed by the text " vs ", and see what shows up in the Google Suggest box.
+One good way to research the alternatives to technology is to type its name in Google followed by the text " vs ", and see what shows up in the Google Suggest box.
 For example, if you typed "rabbitmq vs" you'd get entires like "rabbitmq vs activemq", "rabbitmq vs redis", "rabbitmq vs msmq", "rabbitmq vs kafka" - which is a pretty good list to get you started.

 The goal of all this reading (other than having tons of fun) is to develop practical knowledge about what works and what doesn’t work in “the real world”.
 After reviewing a bunch of these architectures and seeing where they agree or disagree, you’d be very well positioned to move on to the next step.

 ## Scalability: Warp-up

-Alright, at this point you already have solid theoretical and practical understanding of system design.
+Alright, at this point you already have a solid theoretical and practical understanding of system design.
 In this section, I'll wrap things up and put them in the context of technical interviews.

 ## Everything is a Tradeoff

 This is one of the most fundamental concepts in system design.

-Hopefully, at this point this is not a surprise to you.
+Hopefully, at this point, this is not a surprise to you.
 If you've looked at the real-life architectures, you saw that there rarely is one perfect way to do things.
 Each company ends up with a different architecture.
 Designing a scalable system is an optimization task: there are tons of constraints (time, budget, knowledge, complexity, technologies currently available, etc.), and you need to build the best thing that fits those constraints.
 Every technology, every pattern is great for some things, and not so great for others.
 Understanding these pros and cons, the advantages and disadvantages, is key.

 **Remember: there is no one optimal system design.**